zimalbabar/bank-management-system-/README.md

 # Banking Management System

 This **Banking Management System (BMS)** is a simple, console-based application built in **C++**.
-It helps manage customer accounts, transactions, withdrawals, and displays account details.
-Account information is stored in text files for persistence, ensuring no loss of data between program executions.
+It helps manage customer accounts, transactions, deposits, withdrawals, and donations.
+Account information and transaction records are stored in text files for persistence, ensuring no data loss between program executions.

 ---